krow89/cq/README.md

 FROM users.csv
 GROUP BY category

+-- GROUP BY with multiple columns (including aliases) SELECT role,
+       CASE WHEN age < 30 THEN 'junior' ELSE 'senior' END AS level, COUNT(*) AS total,
+       AVG(age) AS avg_age
+FROM users.csv
+GROUP BY role, level
+ORDER BY total DESC

 -- ORDER BY with CASE alias
 SELECT name,
        CASE WHEN LENGTH(name) > 5 THEN 'long' ELSE 'short' END AS name_len